Title: Army Private, Civil War; police officer

 Plot Location: Section 200, Lot 184 1/2

-There were about 77,000 Union troops at Bull Run compared to 50,000 from the South, with the North suffering twice the number of casualties.
+He was in Virginia in the summer of 1862, along with 77,000 others wearing a Union uniform.
+They fought against 50,000 soldiers from the South at Bull Run, with the North suffering twice the number of casualties.
 Three weeks later the 88th was put to the test again at the Battle of Antietam.
-The Confederates were outnumbered by more than two to one, and it has been called the bloodiest day in American history.
+The Confederates were outnumbered by more than two to one, and it was called the bloodiest day in American history.
 John was one of the nearly 23,000 casualties, having been shot through the knee.

 He remained hospitalized until given a surgeon’s certificate of disability and discharged on February 20, 1863.
-Treatment today might have included knee replacement, but at least it didn’t include amputation, which was common during the war.
+Treatment today might have included knee replacement, but at least John didn’t lose his leg to amputation, which was common during the war.
 He remained on a disability pension for the rest of his life but whether it hampered his job performance is not known.

 Support the Friends of Mount Moriah